pyfsi/coconut/coupling_components/mappers/mappers.md

 \sum_j \alpha_j q(\boldsymbol{x}_j) = 0
 $$

-for all $q$ with a degree lower than the degree of p.
+for all polynomials $q$ with a degree lower than the degree of $p$.
 These conditions can be written in matrix form as

 $$